Your partner in precision urethane-based technology from prototype to production.

 Casting Design Tips1.
 Consider Wall Thickness

-Similar to Reaction Injection Molding (RIM), cast molding makes it possible to vary wall thickness throughout the part.
-However, a uniform wall thickness is preferred to allow the liquid materials to set and solidify uniformly.
+Like Reaction Injection Molding (RIM), cast molding allows for variations in wall thickness throughout a part.
+However, maintaining a uniform wall thickness is critical to allow liquid materials to set and solidify uniformly.
 Excessive variations in wall thickness and thin wall features may lead to air entrapment, tearing, or poor surface finishes.
 The recommended range of wall thickness should be at least .050” thick.
 Note, the larger the part, the larger the wall should be to ensure proper support.
-In addition, variations from thick to thin walls should also be as gradual as possible.
+Gradual transitions between thick and thin walls are also recommended.

-Parting lines are developed in areas where a curve in the part is present.
-Excess material or flash is often present on parting lines which can affect the overall shape and dimensions.
+Parting lines occur where there are curves in the part.
+Excess material or flash on these lines can distort the overall shape and dimensions.
 The more complex or contours the shape features, the more parting lines will appear.
-In ideal conditions, a straight profile should be considered to reduce the number of parting lines.
-If this is not possible, secondary operations may be required to deflash the parting line by hand or machine the part to size to meet exact design specifications.
+To minimize parting lines, consider designing with straight profiles whenever possible.
+If complex contours are necessary, be prepared for secondary operations to deflash the parting lines by hand or machine the part to size to meet exact design specifications.

 Deflashing Cast Molded Part3.
 Avoid Undercuts